 Also, studies that have looked at the link between surgical outcome and BMI (Body Mass Index) have almost exclusively found that lower BMIs reduced operational risk.

-- Studies on the surgical outcomes of patients that underwent elective spinal surgery found that those with a higher BMI were more likely to require further hospitalization, require readmission, and had more complications than those with a healthy BMI.
+- Studies on the surgical outcomes of patients that underwent elective spinal surgery found that those with a higher BMI were more likely to require further hospitalization, readmission, and more complications than those with a healthy BMI.

-- Studies on those with the end-stage renal disease found that complications were far more common in obese patients and that it may not be ideal for those with obesity to undergo surgery until they have been able to lose weight.
+- Studies on those with end-stage renal disease found that complications were far more common in obese patients and that it may not be ideal for those with obesity to undergo surgery until they have been able to lose weight.

 Weight Loss Surgery for Future Healthy Outcomes

-You want to make sure that you have the best outcome in all of them.
 Bariatric surgery procedures are specifically designed for obese individuals, and although all surgeries have risks, this type of surgery is known to be considered safe and efficient for high-risk patients.

 But that key phrase – high risk – is necessary.
 Obesity has long been known to increase the risk of surgical complications.